Otelo Saraiva de Carvalho: Early life

 Otelo spent many years in the colonial wars in Africa.
 He served in Portuguese Angola from 1961 to 1963 as a second lieutenant, and as a captain from 1965 to 1967.
 He was posted to Portuguese Guinea in 1970 as a captain, under General António de Spínola, in charge of civilian affairs and the propaganda campaign Hearts and Minds.

 In 1970, Otelo attended the funeral of António de Oliveira Salazar, the Prime Minister of Portugal from 1932 to 1968.
 At the funeral, Otelo was seen weeping over the casket of Salazar.

-Carnation Revolution and PREC
+Carnation Revolution

 Portuguese overseas territories in Africa during the Estado Novo regime: Angola and Mozambique were by far the two largest of those territories.

-Otelo joined the underground Movement of Armed Forces, which carried out a coup d'état in Lisbon on 25 April 1974, in which he played a directing role.
+Otelo joined the underground Movement of Armed Forces (MFA), which carried out a coup d'état in Lisbon on 25 April 1974, in which he played a directing role.

+The movement of captains (MFA) started with the Portuguese military serving in Portuguese Guinea, the hardest war scenario in the Portuguese colonial war.
+Soon, the movement gathered hundreds of officials.
+The military coup was being prepared against the 48 year old dictatorship, but Vasco Lourenço, one of the coordinators, was deployed to Azores by Estado Novo, hoping to diffuse the plot.

+Otelo, also involved from the beginning, stepped in as chief strategist.
+From the evening of 24 April 1974 to 26 April, he and his colleagues coordinated the military coup from the outskirts of Lisbon, in Pontinha.
+The military coup gathered strong popular support.